osteele/sitters.server/README.md

 Server -> Client requests are documented in `./lib/messages.coffee`.
 If the source documentation has been built, this is also documented in `./build/docs/lib/messages.html`.

+Log into the [local RabbitMQ web dashboard](http://localhost:15672/#/queues/%2F/request) as guest/guest to see the job queue.

 ## Developer Guidelines